BeppeTemp/BeppeTemp/README.md

 ### Hi there 👋

 My name is Giuseppe, 22 y/o (for friends Beppe or BeppeTemp).
-I have a bachelor's Degree in Computer Science👨‍🎓 and I am currently studying Cloud Computing ☁️ for my master's degree.
+I have a bachelor's degree in Computer Science 👨‍🎓 and I am currently studying Cloud Computing ☁️ for my master's degree.
 I am a nerd 🤓 an I have a lot o interests in:

 * 👨🏻‍💻 Programming
 * 🖨 3D Printing
 * 🌆 Computer graphics
 * 🕹 Videogame
 * 🚀 Space
-* 📡 Tecnology and science in general
+* 📡 Technology and science in general

 ##### And here's where you can find me...
 * 🎙 Discord: @BeppeTemp#0511